mrazomej/phd/src/chapter_01/section_01_introduction.md

 a quantitative and predictive science in the spirit of the physical sciences.
-Since the publication of the book, there has been an enormous amount of progress on our understanding of living systems from a first-principles perspective, nevertheless, 75 years later and Schrödinger questions are still as relevant and as vibrant as ever before [@Phillips2021].
+Since the publication of the book, there has been an enormous amount of progress on our understanding of living systems from a first-principles perspective, nevertheless, 75 years later Schrödinger questions are still as relevant and as vibrant as ever before [@Phillips2021].

 One of the defining features of living organisms at all scales is their capacity of gathering information from the environment, encode an internal representation